 These can give you an idea of what problems to fix first, and which features your customers love so you can highlight them on your website (in the same words your customers use).

-Is most of the data you gathered complaints about how the product works?
+Are most of the data you gathered complaints about how the product works?

 Another way to look at your data is by tying your data points to specific stages of your acquisition funnel or user journey.